Use Tarps to Protect Your BBQ Grill When You’re Not Cooking Up Delicious Food This Summer

 Pick the right size and material.
 An economy tarp will get the job done, but a heavy-duty poly tarp will last longer and offer more protection as a durable barbecue cover.

 Secure as tightly as possible.
 Just draping the tarp over the grill won't work.
 It will require anchoring it to prevent a strong wind from picking up the tarp from beneath and uncovering your grill.
-Choose tarps with grommets, so you can thread rope through to achieve a close all-round fit.
+Choose tarps with grommets, to thread rope through to achieve a close all-around fit.

 More Tarp Tips for Barbecues

 Tarps make outstanding outdoor grill covers, but that's not the only way they can prove useful at your barbecue.
-You can use a tarp as a canopy over your grill, so that you can prepare burgers or anything you want in any weather.
+You can use a tarp as a canopy over your grill, making a grilling area cover, so that you can prepare burgers or anything you want in any weather.
 Just install it high enough to prevent heat damage.

 If you already have a covered area, you can use mesh tarps as fencing.
 They keep insects out, but let fresh air circulate inside your mesh shade enclosure.